patrickhaahr/BookPublisher/frontend/README.md

 IsLoading - executing for the first time

 // TODO
-Add pagination - only fetch 10 books at a time.
-Implement search functionality
+Implement search functionality (replace current with searchparams?)
 ADMIN PANEL: CRUD BOOKS, CRUD AUTHOR, CRUD ARTISTS
+    - implement pagination for author and artists

 hover over books and it will prefetch - faster experience

 login with email / username

-FIX: edit book, make it correct body request (remove author ids and have it seperate.)

-forms can be null